lazolason/tes-website/docs/mcp-client-codex.md

 - Docker installed locally.
 - A Codex API key exported in your shell as `CODEX_API_KEY`.
+- Access to your host Docker daemon (mounting `/var/run/docker.sock`) and a Docker CLI binary available to the MCP client container.

 ## 1) Copy the Codex MCP client config